MarcelFrank/StockPyrate/README.md

 **stockpyrate.py:**
 ```
-# Define your stock names to parse as list of strings.
+# Define your stock names to parse as a list of strings.
 Done!

 custom_filter["stocks_whitelist"] = ["intel"]
 ```